Historic American Building Survey

 President Franklin Roosevelt and the New Deal

-When the proposal was approved, HABS became one of many cultural programs that were a part of President Franklin D. Roosevelt’s “New Deal” administration, which provided relief to the unemployed during the Great Depression.
+When the proposal was approved, HABS became one of many cultural programs in President Franklin D. Roosevelt’s “New Deal” administration, which provided relief to the unemployed during the Great Depression.
 Soon, the program put photographers, writers, historians, and architects to work.

 Early on, Peterson enlisted the help of various people and organizations, including the Library of Congress and the American Institute of Architects.
 The agency then created a public archive of measured drawings, historical reports, and large-format black-and-white photographs of important and representative examples of our buildings.
-For the first time, the HABS surveys implemented the comprehensive examination of historic architecture on a national scale and to uniform standards.
-It also began to create a lasting record for future generations, which has aided in restoring and interpreting historic properties.
+For the first time, the HABS surveys implemented a comprehensive examination of historic architecture on a national scale, to uniform standards.
+It also began to create a lasting record for future generations, which has aided in the restoration and interpretation of historic properties.

 Having operated under various administrative authorities for its first two years, the Historic American Buildings Survey became a permanent program of the National Park Service in July 1934.
 Congress formally authorized it as part of the Historic Sites Act of 1935.